AngeloR/angelor.github.io/content/posts/Now Powered by Outlines.md

 title: Now Powered by Outlines
 lastmod: 2024-12-10T19:45:18.372Z
 ---
-# Now Powered by Outlines

 One of the things that I do every so often is completely re-write the backend of my blog.
 I've mostly hit upon a UI that I like, but I've swapped out the backend over the years between various custom iterations, wordpress, ghost, and now finally Hugo.
 This time, I've swapped out how I write my blog posts - but kept everything else the same.

 The current system allows me to write markdown in vim.
 I'm normally running `hugo serve -w` at the same time so I can watch the rendered version of what I'm doing as I go.
 It's sort of like a hacked-together live preview.
 It works well enough.

 However, for the last 10 years (maybe more?)
 I've been a huge fan of outliners.
 I original started with various projects by [Dave Winer](https://scripting.com) and I used almost everything he's written around them for a number of years.
 I've also tried tooling like [Workflowy](https://workflowy.com) and almost every other infinite-bullet-list tool that came after them.
 They were all.. fine?
 I had no real problems with them except that they never really stuck around for very long.
 They were in a tab in my browser, and my browser has like 100 tabs open at any given time.

 For the last 6 months or so, however, I've been working on my own outliner.
 It started as an in-browser tool... and I quickly moved it to an offline-first desktop app via [Tauri](https://tauri.app).
 Having it offline first meant a few big things.